TriumphantObituary/odin-landing-page/README.md

 # odin-landing-page
-A decent looking web page created using html and css, specifically with flex.
+A decent looking web landing page created using html and css, specifically with flex.
+Contains no javascript and therefore has no functionality other than presentation.
 Based on https://www.theodinproject.com/lessons/foundations-landing-page.